Here's food for thought for all designers, UX or otherwise:

 Specialty is important.
 We need a strong technical background.
 But so is holism, the ability to think deeply and broadly; to approach a problem from many angles.
 This in itself is critical to critical thinking.
 I frequently find that my best insights come from making a connection between politics and biology, or design and astronomy, or simply between UX and instructional design, or voice interface and graphical interface design.
 These multidisciplinary efforts yield new insights.

 I don't have any advice on how to become a t- or pi-shaped person, except perhaps "read a lot" and "talk to a lot of people about interesting things."
 I tend to mentally ricochet across many subjects, coming back to each often enough that over time, I develop expertise.
 It's not, I grant you, the most efficient method.
-But for me, it's tremendously effective.
+But for me, it's tremendously effective, in large measure because it's tremendously enjoyable.
 More systematic approaches–tackling one area and working on it for weeks or months or even years–before moving are also recommended, and this discipline of attention and thought can be tremendously important.

 But I'll end with this note: being a t- or pi-shaped person is exciting.
-I heard one religious scholar, referencing the events of Genesis and the Fall of Man in Christian thought, say "the adventure lies outside the garden."
+I heard one religious scholar, referencing the events of Genesis and the Fall of Man in Christian thought, say "the adventure lies outside the garden" (here referring to the Biblical "garden of Eden" story).
 I like this phrase, and I think the insight applies to the gardens of our own professions, or our own disciplines.
 There is much to do within our own areas, but exciting things and terrific adventures come as we collaborate.
 Designers must collaborate with developers, QA, strategists, and businessman to develop a great product and make it successful.
 Listen to David Christian give his famous TED talk, "The history of the world in 18 minutes."
 He began as a Russian historian, and then branched out to comprehend all of history.
 He is visibly excited, and passionate about his project to unite the sciences and humanities and history.

 A breadth of knowledge can be thrilling, as can the pleasure of honing your craft and specialty.
 Become a t- or pi-shaped person!